 She named him Moses, “for I drew him (meshitihu) from the water.”

 When Moses was born, the room became filled with light.
 This is the unique spiritual power he received as the son as of Yocheved and Amram.
-Yet it was Batya who nurtured that light and helped him to internalize it and manifest it to the degree that he reached an even higher level, a level where his face radiated G‑dly light.
-The colleagues of Mar Ukva (a sage of the Talmud) referred to him as “he whose countenance shines like the son of Batya.”
-In other words, they accredited this achievement of Moses to Batya’s influence.
+Yet it was Batyah who nurtured that light and helped him to internalize it and manifest it to the degree that he reached an even higher level, a level where his face radiated G‑dly light.
+The colleagues of Mar Ukva (a sage of the Talmud) referred to him as “he whose countenance shines like the son of Batyah.”
+In other words, they accredited this achievement of Moses to Batyah’s influence.

 Without a doubt, the positive influence was mutual.
 Jewish mysticism speaks of the symbiotic relationship between converts (primarily during the conversion process) and baalei teshuvah (a reference, in its broadest sense, to anyone in a process of spiritual growth).
 Both are aiming to transform themselves, yet each is approaching this challenge from a different direction and drawing on his or her own unique resources.
 At every moment this relationship is tugging at all of us on a subconscious level, and each of us helps the other towards achieving their goal.
 The advantage of the baalei teshuvah is in their inheritance, a set of spiritual riches they carry inside but of which they may not always be aware.
 The advantage of converts is in their vision of, and almost explosive desire to be a part of, the Jewish people.

-It was Batya’s ability to act on the truth that she recognized which elevated her from being bat Pharaoh, the daughter of Pharaoh, to being truly Batya, the daughter of G‑d.
+It was Batyah’s ability to act on the truth that she recognized which elevated her from being bat Pharaoh, the daughter of Pharaoh, to being truly Batyah, the daughter of G‑d.